gharaviri/OpenEP_Exercise/README.md

          https://github.com/openep/openep-py.

 **Step 2** - Try to read the dataset provided in this repository using openep-py library in python and present the mean of bi-polar voltages of all
-             electrodes
+             electrodes.

-**Step 3** - Use the code, CV.py, in this repository to calculate the conduction velocity map.
+**Step 3** - Use the code (CV.py) in this repository to calculate the conduction velocity map.

-**Step 4** - Design a very simple graphical user interface with pyQT library, includes a drop-down menu contains voltage and conduction velocity as                  choices and visualise the corresponding map.
+**Step 4** - Design a very simple graphical user interface with pyQT library, with a drop-down menu contains voltage and conduction velocity maps                  as choices and visualise the corresponding map.

 **Bonus Task:** Some part of the CV.py code is written in a clumsy way, try to improve it.